Local Routing on a Convex Polytope in R^3: Routing Algorithm

 \subsection{\bf Greedy local routing algorithm}

 Next, we describe the greedy routing algorithm.
-As mentioned, for any two points $p$ and $q$ located on any patch, in any local routing algorithm, it is not allowed to route between $p$ and $q$ if $p$ and $q$ are not neighbours on $P$.
+As mentioned, for any two points $p$ and $q$ located on any patch, no packet is forwarded from $p$ to $q$ (or, vice versa) if $p$ and $q$ are not neighbours on $\partial P$.
 That is, $p$ can forward a packet to $q$ only if there is an edge on $\partial P$ between $p$ and $q$.
-Hence, to route a packet from vertex $p$ to vertex $q$, both located on a patch $\delta_i$ and there is no edge joining $p$ and $q$ on $P$, the routing algorithm needs to find a route on $\delta_i$ such that any two successive vertices along that path are endpoints of an edge of $\delta_i$.
+Hence, to route a packet from vertex $p$ to vertex $q$, both located on a patch $\delta_i$, if there is no edge joining $p$ and $q$ on $\partial P$, the routing algorithm needs to find a route on $\delta_i$ such that any two successive vertices along that path are endpoints of an edge of $\delta_i$.
+In the packet header, we also save the last vertex visited by the packet.
+This is needed for the routing algorithm as detailed below.